hyprwm/hyprland-wiki/content/configuring/core/binds/globals.md

 ```

 > [!WARNING]
 > This works flawlessly with all native Wayland applications.
-However, XWayland is a bit wonky.
+However, Xwayland is a bit wonky.
-> Make sure that what you're passing is a "global Xorg keybind", otherwise passing from a different XWayland app may not work.
+> Make sure that what you're passing is a "global Xorg keybind", otherwise passing from a different Xwayland app may not work.

-### DBus Global Shortcuts
+### D-Bus global shortcuts

 >[!NOTE]
 > This function will _only_ work with